SundaeSwap-finance/sundae-sdk/docs/typescript/core/classes/Lucid.TxBuilderLucidV3.md

 ▸ **getProtocolParams**(): `Promise`\<[`ISundaeProtocolParamsFull`](../interfaces/Core.ISundaeProtocolParamsFull.md)\>

-Retrieves the full protocol parameters from the SundaeSwap API.
+Retrieves the basic protocol parameters from the SundaeSwap API and fills in a place-holder for the compiled code of any validators.

+This is to keep things lean until we really need to attach a validator, in which case, a subsequent method call to [TxBuilderLucidV3#getValidatorScript](Lucid.TxBuilderLucidV3.md#getvalidatorscript) will re-populate with real data.

 #### Returns